vehicle-lang/tutorial/chapter-4/chapter-code/capucci-pdt/README.md

 baseline's 22/50 is **fair rather than generous**, which is how it had to be described while only the non-strict figure was available.

-The strict property is nonetheless more work for the solver: 890 s against 781 s for the same model, since a query cannot be discharged by finding an equality.

 No image timed out or errored in either run, so the counts are decisive rather than an artefact of the solver giving up.
 Both were faster than the baseline's 924 s --- 781 s and